HaseebAhmadButt/Simple-PHP-REST-API/README.md

 <h4>4.
 To Get Data according to set of attributes use Query: /data?{Attribute Name}[lte OR gte: this is optional]
 <h5 style='color: red'>OR</h5>
 <h4>5. /data?{Attribute Name}[lte OR gte: this is optional]&{Attribute Name}[lte OR gte: this is optional]....</h4>
-<h5 style='color: red'>Note: Data According to Country Can't Be Fetched According to this Rule.
+<h5 style='color: red'>Note: Data According to Country Can't Be Fetched with this Rule.
 Use Query 1 To Get Specific Data According to Country</h5>